tanjoash/tiktok-hackathon/README.md

 These functions will be solved using a genetic algorithm to reach an optimal solution.

-**Expected Outcomes**:

-By implementing this approach, we anticipate a rise of over 10% in ad moderators' utilization, which translates to a surge in review efficiency and ultimately an increment in revenue.
-We also aim for a collaborative environment and seamless communication throughout the process.

 ## File strucutre
 - Preprocessing
   - tiktok_eda_preprocessing.ipynb takes into account the raw dataset: ads and moderators and does some visualisation and preprocessing to give the output csv to run in our optimization model.